 When Kemp and her body imaging team, which is based at Rose Medical Center, began the immediate results delivery program, they wanted to keep it manageable.
 To that end, they limited the program to patients who underwent CT and ultrasound exams at the hospital’s outpatient imaging center.
 They focused on outpatients specifically, because the hospitalists usually deliver imaging results to inpatients rather quickly.

 Still, some team members worried about the amount of time these conversations would require.
-To address these concerns, the radiologists agreed to conduct consultations between 8–10 a.m. on Mondays, Tuesdays, Wednes-days, and Fridays — when their workloads are relatively light.
+To address these concerns, the radiologists agreed to conduct consultations between 8 and 10 a.m. on Mondays, Tuesdays, Wednesdays, and Fridays — when their workloads are relatively light.
 They also committed to working with the technologists to adjust this window, as necessary, to include more patients.
 “We wanted to make ourselves as available as possible for patients,” Kemp says.

 Once the method was established, the team developed a framework for the consultations: The technologist asks the patient whether he or she is interested in discussing the results with the body imaging radiologist on duty.
-If the patient accepts, the technologist asks the patient to wait in the waiting room and calls the radiologist — either by phone or by sending an instant message through their PACS.
-The radiologist then reviews the patient’s images before calling the technologist back — typically 5–10 minutes later.
+If the patient accepts, the technologist asks the patient to wait in the waiting room and calls the radiologist — either by phone or by sending an instant message through their picture archiving and communications system (PACS).
+The radiologist then reviews the patient’s images before calling the technologist back — typically 5 to 10 minutes later.
 At that point, the technologist puts the patient on the phone to discuss the results directly with the radiologist.